-Another significant problem with the current definition of TLS is the lack of a charging station and vehicle identification, which could be checked by the other party.
+The most significant problem for the attack presented in this paper is the lack of verifiable charging station identification.
 When on the web connecting to a website \texttt{example.com} using TLS, the web browser ensures the presented certificate was issued to \texttt{example.com}.
 For charging communication, the ISO 15118 standard requires the charging station ID to be encoded as the certificate identity.
 While this identity is unique per charging station, there is no way for the vehicle to check if the provided certificate belongs to the charging station currently connected to \cite{szakaly_current_2025}.